 Intimate fellowship with non-believers in marriage would affect not only the individual but the family and the nation (Ex.
 34:15, 16).
 Solomon broke this principle and his actions caused untold personal and national loss as a result (1 Kings 11:1).

-There is no happiness or safety in making close ties with those who neither love nor serve God (1 Cor.
-6:14–17).
-Throughout the history of God’s people, the violation of this principle has resulted in spiritual loss and pain.
+The person that makes close ties with those who who neither love nor serve God (1 Cor.
+16:14-17) can’t experience true happiness and safety.
+When God’s people throughout the history violated this principle, they faced spiritual loss and pain.
 The disastrous experiences of Esau (Gen. 26:34, 35), Samson (Judges 14:1), and many others are persuasive in their testimony to remain separate from the world.

 In His service,